hasanparasteh/personal-blog/README.md

 ### Contributions

-We are now growing our application to be completed and we need your contributions to exist in this area.
+I am now growing my application to be completed and I need your contributions to exist in this area.
 So if you have any idea to improve code quality I'm so happy to hear from you at [hasanparasteh@gmail.com](mailto:hasanparasteh@gmail.com).

 **Before writing any code please be aware of `pre-commit` configs.
 It checks your code and format it with `black` before each commit! to configure it for your device just run `pre-commit install` on your terminal.**